raghavan93513/Face-Mask-Detection/README.md

 # Face-Mask-Detection

 ### Description:
-The project aims to detect whether a person is wearing a face mask or not using a saved file or in real-time using computer vision techniques and a pre-trained **ResNet50 model**.
+The project aims to detect whether a person is wearing a face mask or not using a saved file or in real-time using PyTorch.
+A pre-trained **ResNet50 model** is used in this project.
 The system captures video frames from a webcam, applies face detection to locate faces in the frames, and then utilizes a deep learning model to classify each detected face as either wearing a mask or not.

 ### Requirements:
 torch==2.0.1+cu118 <br>